GensaGames/Dashcam-Speed-Detection/README.md

 ## One interesting question
 There is one interesting question to answer.
 And this question is about splitting data for next validation.
-Let me explain you, why>
+Let me explain you, why?

 - From the task we have 20400 frames of given video.
 And we need to have at least 2 frames, as one data point to create Optical Flow.
 So to create training and validation data, we can take two consecutive frames as one data point, shuffle all pairs, and split (for ex.
 50% for training and 50% for validation).
 This approach was used in models above, and I was able to achieve perfect result on validation data.